Is Psilocybin Legal?

 Guided Single Sessions

 Guided single sessions refer to psychedelic journeys supported by the guidance of another person.
 This person could be a “trip-sitter”– a trusted friend who supervises the experience–a professional facilitator or a shamanic practitioner.
+While not technically a legal psychedelic retreat, this type of environment can be much safer for the person planning to use psilocybin or other psychedelic.

 These sessions may be psychedelic ceremonies – where substances are taken in a community of others, and certain rituals are performed before, during, and after the experience.